Q. Is Sex Exercise?

 Even losing weight and quitting smoking or drinking won't improve sexual function the way exercise does.
 The following are sexual problems caused by a lack of fitness:

-• Difficulty with arousal
+• Low sexual desire• Difficulty with arousal

 • Inability to have an orgasm